Virgin Atlantic Summary Table

 If you can’t find it there, try using the “forgot my password” tool to reset your account so you can get in.
 Alternatively, try calling the customer service desk to find your number.

-It might take up to 6 weeks for the miles to appear in your account.
+It might take up to 6 weeks for the points to appear in your account.

 If you do not have a Virgin Atlantic or Participating Company earning or spending activity in any three-year period, your account will be designated “inactive” and any mileage in your account will expire and your account will have a zero balance.

 If you are a Silver or Gold member, you elite status will expire every 12-13 months.

 If you are a Red member, your status is valid for 36 months.

 Yep!
 Virgin Atlantic actually has two credit cards in that Black and White card.

 Can you hold an award flight with Virgin Atlantic?

 Yes!
 Virgin Atlantic will allow you to hold an award flight for 24-48 hours.